Quercus rotundifolia: Distribution and habitat

-The tree is often seen on savanna biomes typical of Alentejo (seen here) and Extremadura.
+The tree is often seen on dehesa biomes typical of Alentejo (seen here) and Extremadura.

 Quercus rotundifolia is native to most of the Iberian Peninsula (Portugal and Spain), but is also distributed throughout Morocco, especially in the Atlas Mountains, Algeria, Tunisia, southern France (Languedoc-Roussillon) and the Balearic Islands.
 It is present in continental, sub-continental or littoral Mediterranean areas but always in climatic conditions determined by a fairly hot and dry summer, which excludes the wet, oceanic influenced climate of Green Spain and northwest Portugal, but requires wet winters as the tree is absent from arid climates and those with no real wet months like southeast Spain.
 It grows in a variety of soils and is indifferent to variations in edaphic conditions, persisting in soils with pH from six to eight.
-The tree is also associated in holm oak/Atlas cedar forests of the Atlas Mountains.
+The tree is also associated in Iberian holm oak/Atlas cedar forests of the Atlas Mountains.
 In Morocco, some of these mixed forests are habitat to the endangered Barbary macaque.

-The tree inhabits dense oak forests, open oak forests and sub-savanna ecosystems, from sea level up to 1900 m a.s.l.
+The tree inhabits dense oak forests, open oak forests and dehesa ecosystems, from sea level up to 1900 m a.s.l.
 It can live in all altitudes in Portugal, switching with Quercus suber.
 The grasses and herbs beneath it support low-density mixed animal grazing during wetter season(s) and, when the grasses die down in summer, the acorns from the oak trees (at densities of 30 to 50 trees per hectare), plus oak foliage and some retained crops support the animals until the grasses return.
 It can tolerate frost and short periods of light snow.